 All articles of personal property including clothing should be clearly labelled.
 Money and other valuables should not be left in bags, on desks or in classrooms.
 Lockers are available to each student for personal possessions.
-Money or other items of value can be left at the Front Office for safe keeping.
-The school cannot be held liable for any damage to any personal belongings.
+Small amounts of money or other items of value can be left at the Front Office for safe keeping.
+The school cannot be held liable for any theft or damage to any personal belongings.